-We're facing a wide range of complex challenges - environmental pressure, climate change, booming population and an ever-changing technological, economic and social landscape.
+As a society we continue to face a wide range of complex challenges - environmental pressure, climate change, booming population and an ever-changing technological, economic and social landscape.

 At Monash Science, we believe in making a difference to the world by using our science training and knowledge to influence our future.
 Science is about learning how to analyse problems and solve them.